 The Glad Cafe is a not for profit music venue with a licensed cafe in the Shawlands area of southside Glasgow.
 It has something to offer people of any age or background in this diverse and vibrant local community.
-Our kitchen is run by the acclaimed Something team who provide our customers with delicious meals from 9 am – 4 pm on weekdays, and 10 am – 4pm at weekends.

 The cafe serves high quality coffee from Dear Green Coffee Roasters and delicious cakes from Big Bear Bakery as well as a good selection of gluten free cakes from Wild Flours Bakery.